 Especially at the beginning, you need to set a realistic limit on the money you are willing to spend on day trading.
 If it’s money you cannot afford to lose, then day trading may not be for you.
 No strategy or investment methodology will protect you from a stock market implosion due to an unforeseen event.
 Just like gambling, the lure of the win can be intoxicating, but it can also be a siren song to bankruptcy and foreclosure.
 Many’s the person who tried to trade their way out of a hole, only to panic, stop reading the market (or find they were unable to) and find themselves in a much bigger hole.

 4. Choose a broker

 Any day trading activity is conducted through an investment platform, so this is one of the most important steps you can take before starting to day trade.
 Not only will this broker be in charge of your account, but you will be executing your trades through their trading platform, and when timing matters, it needs to be reliable.
 Reputation and expertise matter, so take the time to find the right fit for you and your goals.Get started with Wealthsimple Trade.
-Sign up today and start building your portfolio with a free stock.
+Sign up today and start building your portfolio.

 Alternatives to day trading

 So maybe at the end of the day, there’s too much risk involved in day trading.
 There are other activities that you can do that can increase your profits without risking your house!
 Did you know, for example, that robo-advisors create a personalized investment portfolio for you so that you hardly have to lift a finger?
 You just complete a short risk survey and they do the rest.
 These services generally seek to match the performance and return of a particular stock market index.Wealthsimple Invest is an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.